How to make DIY skis or a snowboard/splitboard?

-Guide on how to make DIY skis or snowbaord (or kiteboard or wakeboard).
+Guide on how to make a DIY skis or a snowboard / how to make a DIY kiteboard or wakeboard.

 Guide: How to make skis and a snowboard PDF ‘how to’ guide